 Why do you need the best humidifier for winter?
 After all, we know that in winter, the outdoors are mostly cold and damp.
 However, the indoor air during winter is too dry.

 So, should I use a humidifier in the winter?
-Yes you should.
-When you crank the heater, it produces hot dry air.
+When you turn on the heating, it warms but dries air.
 That is why you need to increase the indoor humidity.
-It is important that indoor humidity is kept at between 50 and 60 percent during winter.
+A humidifier is going to help you keep indoor relative humidity between 30 and 55 percent.